Thin gap approximations for microfluidic device design: A new perspective on the Hele-Shaw approximation

-\textbf{Poiseuille flow:} We first consider pressure-driven flow in a channel, aligned with the $x$-axis, with uniform rectangular cross-section $(y,z) \in [-L/2,L/2]\times[-1/2,1/2]$.
-Supposing an imposed pressure gradient of $G$, and scaling $p_{x}$ by $G$, and velocities by $Gh^2/\mu$, the steady-state Navier-Stokes equations is $(u(y,z),0,0)$, where $u$ satisfies a 2D Poisson equation $(\partial_{y}^{2}+ \partial_{z}^{2}) u = - 1$.
-In the rectangular channel, this equation admits a Fourier series solution, first derived by \cite{Boussinesq}.
-By substituting the leading order forms of the components of $\mathbf{u}$ into the Poisson equation, we obtain:
+We first consider pressure-driven flow in a channel, aligned with the $x$-axis, with uniform rectangular cross-section $(y,z) \in [-L/2,L/2]\times[-1/2,1/2]$.
+Supposing an imposed pressure gradient of $G$, and scaling $p_{x}$ by $G$, and velocities by $Gh^2/(12\mu)$, the steady-state solution of Navier-Stokes equations takes the form $\mathbf{u}=(u(y,z),0,0)$, where $u$ satisfies a 2D Poisson equation $(\partial_{y}^{2}+ \partial_{z}^{2}) u = - 12$.
+In the rectangular channel, this equation admits an exact solution (\cite{cornish1928flow,Boussinesq}).
+Its series representation is: